-The program will include a competitive investment mechanism (CIM) to fund long term activities, with two rounds over the life of the program (Year 1 and Year 3).
-CIMP membership is expected to include: DFAT First Secretary (chair); MEF; Managing Contractor; and an independent member (NGO/private sector).
+The program will include a Competitive Investment Mechanism (CIM) to fund long term activities, with two rounds over the life of the program (Year 1 and Year 3).
+An ACCESS CIM Panel (CIMP) would screen proposals and decide on investments.
+CIMP membership is expected to include: DFAT First Secretary (chair); MEF; MOWA, MOSVY, Managing Contractor; and an independent member (DPO/NGO/private sector).
 The CIM will fund selected activities and specialist TA centred plans jointly developed with each target ministry.
 The CIM is intended to be complementary to the RGC budget and will fund TA and activities (delivered by activity implementers) to fill government GBV and disability service provision gaps.
 We anticipate the following process will apply for the CIM.

-Joint-planning will be conducted at workstream meetings, identifying and agreeing on needs that ACCESS can assist in meeting through funded activities.

-- > ACCESS will issue a call for Expressions of Interest in response to agreed identified needs. - > The MC (or a mini-panel delegated by the workstream meeting) will appraise the expressions of interest and present them to the plenary workstream meeting, which will identify proposals that the workstream meeting wishes to see to taken forward. - ACCESS will invite selected proponents to submit fully-fledged proposals.
-ACCESS GBV and disability TA personnel will be available to assist selected proponents to refine their proposals to maximise efficiency of the CIM process. - Proponents are expected to include NGOs, UN Agencies, Private Sector organisations. - The workstream meeting will recommend to the CIMP the supported proposals. - > The CIMP decides on proposals. - Activities are implemented and monitored.
+- > Joint-planning will be conducted at workstream meetings, identifying and agreeing on needs that ACCESS can assist in meeting through funded activities. - ACCESS will issue a call for Expressions of Interest in response to agreed identified needs. - The MC (or a mini-panel delegated by the workstream meeting) will appraise the expressions of interest and present them to the plenary workstream meeting, which will identify proposals that the workstream meeting wishes to see to taken forward. - ACCESS will invite selected proponents to submit fully-fledged proposals.
+ACCESS GBV and disability TA personnel will be available to assist selected proponents to refine their proposals to maximise efficiency of the CIM process. - > Proponents are expected to include NGOs, UN Agencies, Private Sector organisations. - > The workstream meeting will recommend to the CIMP the supported proposals. - The CIMP decides on proposals. - Activities are implemented and monitored.